dytsou/shorten-url/README.md

 - Adjust `security.rate_limit` in your configuration
 - Consider implementing IP allowlisting for trusted sources

-## License

-This project is based on [Url-Shorten-Worker](https://github.com/xyTom/Url-Shorten-Worker) by xyTom, licensed under the MIT License.

 ## Contributing

 1. Fork the repository